CodeTheCity/ALISS-API/README.md

 ## Other ideas
 - Return "where to get there" information for locations, for example using google maps navigation
 - Add pictures of the building (next to the map?) to make it easier to find
+- Notify service maintainerse about inconsistent, invalid, missing or outdated data